Juvenile Attorney In Palm City / West Palm Beach

-Florida defense attorney R. Wayne Richter understands the severity of juvenile charges and emotional strain it can cause on the family.
+West Palm Beach juvenile crime attorney R. Wayne Richter understands the severity of juvenile charges and the emotional strain they can cause on the family.
 Mr. Richter understands that charges are just allegations.
 People have the constitutional right to defend themselves against these charges.
-Wayne will work hard and fight to make certain to protect your child's best interests, and to minimize the affects and consequences for any juvenile charges.
+Wayne will work hard and fight to make certain to protect your child’s best interests and to minimize the effects and consequences of any juvenile charges.

 JUVENILE JUSTICE TERMS

 Adjudicated: The court finds a youth guilty of committing a delinquent act.
 The court can commit the youth or place the youth on community supervision.

 Adjudication Withheld: The court finds that a youth committed a delinquent act, but withholds adjudication of delinquency.
 The court places the youth on community supervision.

 Adjudicatory Hearing: The court determines if the facts support the allegation(s) made against a youth.
 The court must find that a youth is guilty beyond a reasonable doubt.

 Aftercare (Conditional Release or Post-Commitment Probation): A state-operated or contracted program that monitors a youth who has been released from a commitment program.

 Arrest: Youth are not arrested; a law enforcement officer takes the youth into custody based on probable cause and charges the youth with a law violation.